 Western Canada's first university, the University of Manitoba is large enough to support undergraduate programs in all major disciplines.
 Situated in Winnipeg, Manitoba, this University is at the geographic centre of North America.
-The U of M is the largest post-secondary institution in the province and the only one that is research intensive, offering both medical and doctoral degrees, as well as professional education.
+The UM is the largest post-secondary institution in the province and the only one that is research intensive, offering both medical and doctoral degrees, as well as professional education.

 The University of Manitoba contributes indispensably to the social and economic vitality of Manitoba, Canada and the world through the thousands of its graduates in the liberal arts, science, and the professions.

 Major academic units include the Faculties of Agricultural and Food Sciences, Architecture, Arts, Business, Dentistry, Education, Engineering, Environment, Graduate Studies, Human Ecology, Kinesiology and Recreation Management, Law, Medicine, Music, Nursing, Pharmacy, Science, and Social Work, as well as the Extended Education Division and the Schools of Art, Dental Hygiene, and Medical Rehabilitation.

 We offer six residence facilities for students to choose from based on their preferences.
 All of the housing options are situated on campus which allows students to be within walking distance to their classes.